ashourzadeh7/Artificial-Neural-Network-ANN/README.md

 Notice: The obtained results can be seen in the Result folder.
 We have trained the network for different parameters and the best results are marked as Best.

 # Click on the link below
-To run the model, refer to this link and watch the recorded video file. https://drive.google.com/drive/folders/19JySzEsS5eI45obv9hOml4jG6ZOYUNpz?usp=share_link
+To run the model, refer to this link and watch the recorded video file (Persian Language). https://drive.google.com/drive/folders/19JySzEsS5eI45obv9hOml4jG6ZOYUNpz?usp=share_link